 Chef Walczyk decided to spread his culinary wings to Los Angeles, growing his “knife bag” of techniques.
 He quickly returned to the Pacific Northwest’s culinary mecca of Seattle, continuing his creative combinations of local flavors for Chef Tom Douglas’s restaurants for 15 years.
 Chef Walczyk’s palate continued to improve as he opened and crafted menus for nationally-known eateries like: Lola, a modern Greek eatery; Bravehorse, a tavern with gourmet pub grub; TanakaSan, a new take on Asian-American fare; and Cantina Lena, which has a vibrant Mexican menu.

-When he’s not with his family, Chef Walczyk is running Washington’s kitchen, dipping into Bend’s different tastes with his creative and mouth-watering menu.
+When he’s not with his son, Chef Walczyk is running Washington’s kitchen, dipping into Bend’s different tastes with his creative and mouth-watering menu.
 He warmly invites you to his kitchen, the place he crafts his work and scribbles his nightly specials.
 When you do make it up to Washington, don’t only say hi, but truly act like you are at his house by trying several dishes to taste the different cuisines, styles and flavors he’s learned and mastered over his culinary profession.
 Hey, why not sit at the Chef’s Counter and see the art in action?